70: No Such Thing As A Rat Multiborg

 Sixty.

-Another thing babies can do, which I think is quite exciting, is they seem to have an innate awareness of organs and how bodies work.
+Another thing babies can do, which I think is quite exciting, is they have they seem to have an innate awareness of organs and how bodies work.

 So there was a study done where there were like moving toys given to a bunch of toddlers, and then they split the dolls in half and they showed them to the babies, and they made it so the dolls were completely hollow on the inside.